 DA PAM 40-501 9-6a(2)(a) requires the reporting of STS follow-up testing compliance.
 Follow-up is required per DODI 6055.12 and DA PAM 40-501 when a Civilian exhibits an STS on a periodic test, and must be completed within 30 days.
 The AHP goal for follow-up compliance is greater than 70%.
-AHP-E follow-up compliance for Civilian STS is 25.71% for October 2021 a slight decrease compared to September 2021.
+AHP-E follow-up compliance for Civilian STS is 25.71% for November 2021 and has not changed from October 2021.
 The CIV STS follow-up rates are significantly below all other regions, and have trended downward over the past year.
 A working group been formed to address CIV hearing program activities, and we will monitor progress closely.